Chinese Labour Corps: Origins

 In 1916, Field Marshal Sir Douglas Haig requested that 21,000 labourers be recruited to fill the manpower shortage caused by casualties during the First World War.
 Recruiting labourers from other countries was not something unusual at that time.
 Other than the Chinese, labour corps were serving in France from Egypt, Fiji, India, Malta, Mauritius, Seychelles, and the British West Indies, as well as a labour corps from South Africa.
 At the end of the war, an estimated over 300,000 workers from the colonies, 100,000 Egyptians, 21,000 Indians and 20,000 black South Africans were working throughout France and the Middle East by 1918.

 As China was initially not a belligerent nation, her citizens were not allowed by the Chinese government to participate in the fighting.
 As a result, the early stage of recruiting in China was somewhat sketchy, with semi-official support from local authorities.
 However, after China declared war against Germany and Austria-Hungary, on 14 August 1917, the Labour Department of the Chinese government began organizing the recruitment officially.

 The scheme to recruit Chinese to serve as non-military personnel was pioneered by the French government.
 A contract to supply 50,000 labourers was agreed upon on 14 May 1916, and the first contingent left Tientsin for Dagu and Marseille in July 1916.
 The British government also signed an agreement with the Chinese authorities to supply labourers.
 The recruiting was launched by the War Committee in London in 1916 to form a labour corps of labourers from China to serve in France and to be known as the Chinese Labour Corps.
 A former railway engineer, Thomas J. Bourne, who had worked in China for 28 years, arrived at Weihaiwei (then a British colony) on 31 October 1916 with instructions to establish and run a recruiting base.

-The Chinese Labour Corps comprised Chinese men who came mostly from Shandong province, and to a lesser extent from Liaoning, Jilin, Jiangsu, Hubei, Hunan, Anhui and Gansu provinces.
+The Chinese Labour Corps comprised Chinese men who came mostly from the Northern province of Shandong, and to a lesser extent from Liaoning, Jilin, Jiangsu, Hubei, Hunan, Anhui and Gansu provinces, and a minority, consisting of roughly 2,000 people, from Zhejiang province in the South.
 The first transport ship carrying 1,088 labourers sailed from the main depot at Weihaiwei on 18 January 1917.
 The journey to France took three months.
 Most travelled to Europe (and later returned to China) via the Pacific and across Canada.
 The tens of thousands of volunteers were driven by the poverty of the region and China's political uncertainties, and also lured by the generosity of the wages offered by the British.
 Each volunteer received an embarkment fee of 20 yuan, followed by 10 yuan a month to be paid over to his family in China.

 Two of the unit's commanders, Colonel Bryan Charles Fairfax and Colonel R.L.
 Purdon, had served with the 1st Chinese Regiment in the Boxer Rebellion in 1900.